 - Just above the height of the top of the coupling when it is installed, drill a 1/8″ (3mm) hole in the foil.

-- Mix a batch of epoxy and thicken it with high strength filler to a thickness where it sill still flow, but just barely.
+- Mix a batch of epoxy and thicken it with high strength filler to a thickness where it will still flow, but just barely.
+Thicker than mayonnaise, thinner than peanut butter.

 - Using a syringe, inject the epoxy into the hole you drilled in the side of the foil.
 Be sure you spread plastic or other protective material sufficient to catch and contain ALL the epoxy in case of a spill!

-- Fill the bottom of the foil up to, but NOT blocking the small fill hole.
-It must be there to allow water to drain, very important in freezing climates!
+- Fill the bottom of the foil with the epoxy mixture up to, but NOT blocking, the small fill hole.
+It must remain open to allow any water to drain, very important in freezing climates!
+If you have any doubts, run a drill bit through this hole after the epoxy has cured to be sure you have a working drain.

-- Use silicon to fill the concave parts of the foil where they go down into the coupling just to be sure that water can’t stand in here, freeze, and crack the metal parts.
+- Use silicone to fill the concave parts of the foil where they go down into the coupling to be sure that water can’t stand in here, freeze, and crack the metal parts.